coire1/catalyst-ledger-tx-details/README.md

-  --integrity-col             TEXT  The col to update with the integrity result. [default: I] --blockfrost-api-key        TEXT  A blockfrost API key --network                   TEXT  Cardano network [default: mainnet]
+  --integrity-col             TEXT  The col to update with the integrity result. [default: I] --blockfrost-api-key        TEXT  A blockfrost API key --network                   TEXT  Cardano network [default: mainnet] --dry-run    --no-dry-run         When True it doesn't write the results on the sheet.                 │
+                                    [default: no-dry-run]
 ```

 Example usage: